VMironiuk/volodymyroniuk.github.io/_posts/2022-04-10-memory-management-in-swift-with-arc.markdown

 }
 {% endhighlight %}

-In the example above the `F1Car` has the `unowned` reference to the `Pilot` instance and it’s OK because the `Pilot` instance has a lifetime equal or greater than the `F1Car` instance.
-At the same time the `Pilot` class has forced unwrapped reference to the `F1Car` instance but as the `F1Car` instance is initialized during the `Pilot` initialization we are confident that the `F1Car` instance can’t be` nil`.
+In the example above the `F1Car` has the `unowned` reference to the `Pilot` instance and it’s OK because the `Pilot` instance has a lifetime equal to or greater than the `F1Car` instance.
+At the same time, the `Pilot` class has forced unwrapped reference to the `F1Car` instance but as the `F1Car` instance is initialized during the `Pilot` initialization we are confident that the `F1Car` instance can’t be `nil`.
 The client's code:
 {% highlight swift %}
 let pilot = Pilot(name: "Alonso", f1CarModel: "R2022")